 The good news is, String of Pearls can be easily propagated from cuttings.
 If you're only interested about propagating methods, scroll down to Propagation.

 Senecio Rowleyanus grows pearl like leaves with a slightly see-through tip.
 They are bright green in colour and grow on thin stalks which have a trailing habit.

 When planted at the edge of the pot or a hanging basket the strings will spill over, creating a waterfall of green pearls.
 A full hanging basket with lots of strings is quite a spectacular sight.

 The strings can reach a few meters, though, the size of the plant will largely depend on how much space the roots have.
 As with many other plants, bigger the pot, bigger the plant.
 If planted in the ground the strings will just keep trailing indefinitely sending roots along the way in any available dirt.

-If you’d like to try your hand at propagating from seed or leaf, you can give it a go.
-It’s a long but a fun project.
+If you’d like to try your hand at propagating String of Pearls from seed or leaf, you can give it a go but it is best not to expect success.

 If you’re buying Senecio Rowleyanus seeds, we recommend to get them from a reputable seed shop.
-Also, I’ve seen ads on trading sites advertising for Blue String of Pearls, usually from China.
+Also, I’ve seen ads on trading sites advertising for Blue String of Pearls.
 Please do not waste your money- there is no such thing as blue Senecio Rowleyanus.
-The only blue-ish hanging succulent out there is String of Fishooks.
+The only blue-ish hanging succulent out there is String of Fishooks and Senecio Blue Falls.
 The images of the blue pearls are heavily photo-shopped.

-It is possible to grow Senecio Rowleyanus indoors but the spot will need to be very bright and close to a window.
+It is possible to grow Senecio Rowleyanus indoors but the area will need to be very bright and close to a window.
 A little sun shining through the window will not hurt the pearls.
-They also like airy spots, so opening the window often will help them along.
+They also like airy spots, so opening the window often will help.